brettbuddin/ApplePhotosPublisher/README.md

 Lightroom Classic Publish Service plugin for Apple Photos.
 Publish photos to Apple Photos and republish to update them with new edits.
 Album memberships and favorite status in Apple Photos is preserved when images are republished, but all edits are replaced.

-I use this plugin to manage edits I want to shared with family and so I can see my edits in Apple Photos Memories widgets throughout the Apple ecosystem.
+I use this plugin to manage edits shared with family and to have edits show up in Apple Photos Memories widgets across the ecosystem.

 ## Installation